mafeguimaraes/mafeguimaraes/README.md

 - 👋 Hi there, I'm Maria Fernanda!
 I'm a Master's Student in Computer Science at UFMG
-- 🌱 I’m currently learning Verilog, C++ and MLIR
+- 🌱 I’m currently learning C++ and MLIR
 - 📚 I want to become a compiler engineer
 - 💬 Ask me about tennis, books, music and programming
 - 📫 You can reach me in the links below